mnit-rtmc/iris/docs/web_ui.md

 DMS.
 It is included in the IRIS repository.

 - [X] Generate JSON for cameras, DMS, etc.
-- [ ] Generate segment map layer in osm DB
+- [ ] Generate segment map layer in earthwyrm DB

 ## bulb